datalayers-io/tsforecast-demo/README.md

 ## Environment Requirements

 - Python `>= 3.10`
 - A running Datalayers instance (with FlightSQL enabled).
-We recommend running datalayers on docker.
+We recommend running Datalayers on docker.
 - Network access from this project to your Datalayers service

 ## Required Python Dependencies